 Personal Assistance at Workplace.
 Practical Application of Bot in UKAD

 Challenge: Amid the daily routine, programmers can forget to report their time.
-We were in search of an easy way to get a daily report so we could notify programmers who forgot to log their time.
+We were in search of an easy way to get a daily report so we could notify programmers who forgot to log their time according to the best outsourcing practices.

 Solution: We designed a bot on the Microsoft Bot Framework.
 Every day at 11:00 am and 9:00 pm, the bot verifies that time reports are complete and notifies employees via direct messages on their corporate Slack accounts in case they aren’t.